SeeedDocument/Seeeduino_Mega/Seeeduino_Mega.md

 ##FAQ

-* What is the different between Arduino Mega
+###What is the different between Arduino Mega with Seeeduino Mega?

+Seeeduino Mega is a powerful microcontroller derived from Arduino Mega.
+And there are the mainly difference list:

+* Use a mini USB to power and program
+* Add 3.3/5V system power switch
+* Add automatic reset mode swtich
+* Smaller size

 ##Help us to make it better